Ambela campaign

+The Ambela campaign (also spelt Umbeyla, Umbeylah, and Ambeyla) of 1863 was a campaign led by British Indian army against the remnants of Mujahidin movement of Syed Ahmad Barelvi, who were based at Malka at Buner and whom the British colonial authorities described as 'Hindustani fanatics'.
+They were supported by Pashtun tribes, notably Yousafzais, under Saidu Baba of Swat.

-A force led by Neville Bowles Chamberlain planned to destroy Malka.
-They set up an operational base in the Chamla Valley which could be reached via the Ambela Pass, but they were soon bogged down by a numerically superior local force, and were attacked by the Jadoon,Swati Bunerwal and Hindustani tribesmen.
-Reinforcements drafted in by the local Commander-in-Chief eventually pursued a diplomatic resolution, they approached the Bunerwals and various Khans and leaders to accept peace and went on to burn a house in Malka with tribal permission and were conditioned to withdraw from the territory of Buner.
-The expedition broke the power of the 'fanatics' but resulted in the loss of 1,000 British casualties and an unknown number of Indian casualties.
+A force led by Neville Bowles Chamberlain planned to destroy Malka, the stronghold of Hindustani mujahideen.
+They set up an operational base in the Chamla Valley which could be reached via the Ambela Pass, but they were soon bogged down by a numerically superior local force, and were attacked by the mujahideen and Pashtun tribesmen.
+Reinforcements drafted in by the local Commander-in-Chief eventually pursued a diplomatic resolution.
+Colonial authorities approached the Bunerwals and various Khans and leaders to accept peace and allow them to destroy Malka in the territory of Buner.
+The expedition broke the power of the Hindustani mujahideen but resulted in the loss of 1,000 British casualties and an unknown number of Indian casualties.

 Background

-The Pashtuns had been a constant thorn to the British government since the annexation of the region, who had raided and ravaged until it invited expeditions to subdue them.
-However, in previous expeditions the Pashtun tribesman had always managed to escape into the hills.
+Syed Ahmad Barelvi, a Muslim reformist from Raebareli, had declared jihad against the Sikh Empire in 1826 and had migrated with thousands of followers to the Peshawar Valley to establish an Islamic state, which he and his followers envisioned to be based on the ideals of first Muslim state in Medina.
+By 1830, Barelvi had managed to establish his rule in Peshawar after his success in the battle of Mayar, however, in the same year, many of his followers were assassinated by Pashtun tribesmen who disliked their presence as a 'foreign rule'.
+Barelvi eventually relocated to Balakot where he was killed while fighting against a Sikh army in 1831.

+Following the death of Barelvi, many of his followers, who came to be known as Hindustani mujahideen, sought refuge with Saidu Baba at Sathana, the most influential religious figure on the frontier at the time.
 In 1858, an expedition led by Sir Sydney Cotton drove them from their base.

-By 1863, however, the 'Hindustani fanatics' had regrouped around the mountain outpost of Malka.
+By 1863, however, the Hindustani mujahideen had regrouped around the mountain outpost of Malka.
+Under the influence of Saidu Baba, they managed to receive aid of many of the neighbouring Pashtun tribes.

-The Lieutenant-Governor of the Punjab authorised an expedition of 6,000 men under Brigadier General Neville Bowles Chamberlain to destroy Malka.
+The Lieutenant-Governor of the Punjab authorised an expedition of 6,000 men under Brigadier General Neville Bowles Chamberlain to destroy Malka, the centre of mujahideen.
 The Lieutenant Governor acted without consulting the Commander-in-Chief of the Frontier Force.
 Chamberlain chose the Chamla Valley as his operational base and the Ambela Pass as the main access.
 He chose this valley as the access as he believed that the local Bunerwal people were friendly to British forces; this turned out to be a false impression as the Pashtuns had persuaded the Bunerwals that the British would annex their land if they failed to put up a defence.